LeonBaum99/CLEF-2025-CheckThat-Lab/README.md

     - query files: contain the tweets that mention scientific resources
     - collection file: contains the scientific resources
 - Code folder
-    - files and jupyter notebooks that implement our approaches
+    - scripts and jupyter notebooks that implement our approaches
     - Getting started notebook from original challenge creaters
         - Import data, implement baseline solution (BM25), evaluate baseline and export results in correct format for submission